bheimbu/annoSnake/docs/source/for_the_impatient.rst

 |

 .. tip::
-  You may start the workflow by using `tmux <https://github.com/tmux/tmux/wiki>`-
+  You may start the workflow by using `tmux <https://github.com/tmux/tmux/wiki>`_.

   .. code::

     tmux new -t annosnake #starts a new tmux session with the name annoSnake snakemake --profile profile/ #starts annoSnake workflow

-  You can exit the session by pressing Ctrl + b d; and may close your terminal while the workflow is running
+  You can exit the session by pressing **Ctrl + b d**; and may close your terminal while the workflow is running

   .. code ::